bitscooplabs/ngrok-demo/tutorial/0005-real-world-example.md

 Perhaps the most common of these situations is dealing with 3-legged authentication workflows.

 The specific discussion of how 3-legged authentication (e.g. OpenID, OAuth1/2, etc.) works is somewhat out of scope of this tutorial step.
-However generally 3-legged authentication workflows require permission grants from your end user to access their data in a data provider's system.
+Generally, 3-legged authentication workflows require permission grants from your end user to access their data in a data provider's system.
 You typically receive some sort of identifiying token that you use to sign every request you make to a data provider that not only authenticates your application, but also indicates what user you're interacting on behalf of.
 Keeping track of these tokens can be somewhat tedious and irregular.